How do Into Film Clubs work?

 Medium (5-11 activities)

-For more information about the BFI's Black Star blockbuster season, please visit www.bfi.org.uk/black-star.
+This resource was originally created to support the BFI's Black Star blockbuster season.
+For more information, please visit www.bfi.org.uk/black-star.
 A range of educational resources on the theme are available at www.bfi.org.uk/education-research/education/black-star-education.

 We love to hear how educators have used our resources.Contact us